dnlongen/TweetThief/README.md

 Errata:
 =============

-* The Twitter APi search module serves up only tweets from the last week or so, and is "tuned" toward most relevant results rather than most complete results.
+* The Twitter API search module serves up only tweets from the last week or so, and is "tuned" toward most relevant results rather than most complete results.
 I have found some limited cases where the search API does not return results for a search, even though I created a duplicate tweet to search for.
 YMMV.